-Barbara and Ken’s path to Italian citizenship was long, but along the way there were rewards.
+Barbara and Ken’s paths to Italian citizenship were long, but along the way there were rewards.
 Like their first trip to Italy together in 2014.
-To their great surprised, that’s when Barbara met her extended family for the first time.
+To their great surprise, that’s when Barbara met her extended family for the first time.

 Barbara "I was nervous about meeting my cousins in Sicily.
 I didn't speak Italian at the time.
 I didn't know what to expect, how we would communicate.
 When we showed up, my cousins had thrown us a Welcome Home Party.
 There were 30 of us!
 There was a full seven course meal, balloons, they had gathered family photo albums, it was amazing.
 There was even a cake with Welcome Home spelled out in chopped pistachios.
 The very next year we came back for a family reunion.
 There were even more of us that time, including cousins that had come all the way from Australia!
 We went back every year after that.
 It was that feeling of being welcomed home that really put our five year plan into motion."